Floods kill 10 in southern Brazil but rain easing

-SAO PAULO (Reuters) - Flooding had killed 10 people in southern Brazil’s Parana state by Wednesday, and state officials declared an emergency in 130 cities including World Cup host Curitiba and popular tourist attraction Iguazu Falls
+SAO PAULO, June 11 (Reuters) - Flooding had killed 10 people in southern Brazil’s Parana state by Wednesday, and state officials declared an emergency in 130 cities including World Cup host Curitiba and popular tourist attraction Iguazu Falls

 Torrential rainfall started on Saturday in the state bordering Paraguay and Argentina, but the sun was shining in most regions by Wednesday, according to Curitiba-based climate institute Simepar.